tk5ep/TTGO-TX-power-test/README.md

 You can now measure power and frequency.
 On the above sprectum, you can see that the frequency is a bit off and the 2 different tones used for the 2 powers.

+All infos are available on the OLES screen as well as on the serial port at a speed of 115200 bauds.

 # Settings
 Change the settings on top of the script to fit to your board and needs.